louiseds/louiseds.github.io/about.md

 ### Museography

-* 2016 : Scenography of the exhibition of the **fondation Bettencourt-Schueller** _Chaire «Innovation & Savoir-faire»_, Paris.
+* 2016 : Scenography of the exhibition of the **Fondation Bettencourt-Schueller** _Chaire «Innovation & Savoir-faire»_, Paris.

 * 2013 : Scenography of the exhibition _Géant_, at the Galerie Beaurepaire, Paris.